 ‘Then you must come back.
 I do not care what happens.
 I will be here waiting for you.’

 The Timid Boy promised he would return.

-However, he felt the distress of both women weigh deeply upon him when he finally boarded a train full of his country’s young men.
+However, he felt the distress of both women weigh deeply upon him when he boarded a train full of his country’s young men.
 They all swelled with pride and privilege at their selection.
 Young girls kissed them.
 People waved handkerchiefs, handed them chocolates.
 They already felt like heroes.

 On arrival at the other end, some even strutted going out of the station.

-Sooner than expected, they all settled into their respective air bases where they all started the intensive parachuting training for military action.
+They all settled into their respective air bases, where they all started the intensive parachuting training for military action.

 He asked to be in the Airborne Division for he wanted to see the lights and colours of the world from up above.
 On his first jump he could not discern much, the fear of it took all other sensations away.
 After a while, he became accustomed to the sky.
 It became a familiar atmosphere.
 He loved descending into the milky mixture of the blue and grey within the clouds, observing how the sun cast its geometrical patterns on its transit over the top of mountains, valleys, and on the mysterious range of green and brown hills.